-Teflon® fluoropolymer technology is used for lubricants for cycling Finish Line Lubricants for Cycling Race proven on the road and off since 1988 bicycle ball bearing grease prevents wear and distortion.
+Teflon® fluoropolymer technology is used for lubricants for cycling Finish Line Lubricants for Cycling Race has proven on the road and off since 1988 that bicycle ball bearing grease prevents wear and distortion.

 Zardoz® NotWax® provides the sensation of effortlessly gliding through any snow condition.
 Just wipe NotWax® on your ski or snowboard base and go.